Total: $0.00

 If someone tells you that the Xtreme speakers from JBL are good for nothing, don’t be a pushover.
 Actually, any of the three models in the new lineup can be your go-to choice.
 But that doesn’t mean you will never want to seek JBL Xtreme alternatives because that price tag can be a deal-breaker.

-That is especially true for JBL Xtreme 3.
+That is especially true - JBL Extreme review.
 There’s no question that it’s a good Bluetooth speaker with a slew of new upgrades for water resistance, charging time, connection, and weight when compared to its predecessors.
 Yet, to check out its stuff, you’ll need to shell out $350 while also settling for quite a few drawbacks.
 Yep, even such a sizable amount of money doesn’t rule out the negatives related to the mids and carabiner.

 Does that price make you rein in your excitement a bit?
 We feel your pain.
-But here’s great news: you can treat yourself to a top-rated Bluetooth speaker and avoid being in the red with JBL Xtreme 3.
+But here’s great news: you can treat yourself to a top-rated Bluetooth speaker and avoid being in the red with JBL Xtreme portable speaker.
 This is when Treblab HD-Max comes in.

 What makes Treblab HD-Max the best JBL Xtreme 3 alternative?

-Like the Xtreme series, the HD line from Treblab comprises several Bluetooth speakers.
+Like the JBL Xtreme bluetooth speaker, the HD line from Treblab comprises several Bluetooth speakers.
 Of them, the HD-Max stands out as an “awe-inspiring beast” from the very moment you take a peek at it.
 So, if you seek a budget-friendly large speaker (about the size of the Xtreme 3), this one’s for you.

 Best